 - Gucci launched the hashtag #GucciQixi on Xiaohongshu, which has reached 126,000 views

-- Yves Saint Laurent with his hashtg #NameYourLove on Weibo has obtained more than 210 million views
+- Yves Saint Laurent with his hashtag #NameYourLove on Weibo has obtained more than 210 million views

 Use of Wechat by brands for the Qixi Festival

-Wechat is a Super App where to focus on during Chinese festivals.
-WeChat is an incredible place for you to share interesting content about your brand and your products, you can share videos, audio, photos and messages.
+Wechat is a Super App that brands should focus on during Chinese festivals.
+WeChat is an incredible place for you to share interesting content about your brand and your products, you can share videos, audio, photos, and messages.

-It is the most popular mobile app of the country, on which the chinese spend hours everyday.
+It is the most popular mobile app in the country, on which the Chinese spend hours every day.
 The app enables companies to create an “official account” to promote their brand.
-This is the best way for a brand to create a community, gain followers and being actively engaged with them.
+This is the best way for a brand to create a community, gain followers, and be actively engaged with them.

 In addition, you can also sell your products on Wechat, which is very convenient for the user to directly purchase something on your Wechat account.